lambdaclass/concrete/paper/evidence-carrying.typ

 Two verified-systems landmarks mark the far end of the spectrum.
 Cogent @oconnor2016cogent is the closest in spirit — a linear, no-GC systems language whose certifying compiler emits a refinement proof relating the generated C to a functional specification, used for real file-system code.
 Cogent proves more than Concrete does, but through a specialized pipeline for a restricted language; Concrete keeps a lighter, opt-in attachment in a general-purpose compiler and foregrounds the drift lifecycle instead. seL4 @klein2009sel4, a fully verified OS kernel, is the touchstone for whole-system verification and marks the cost Concrete is not paying: it proves neither its compiler nor its binaries.
 In cryptography, EverCrypt @protzenko2020evercrypt shows verified, high-performance primitives extracted from F\*; our `constant_time_tag` is a small step toward that domain, honest that it proves equality reasoning rather than the machine-level timing guarantees such work targets.
 Austral @borretti2024austral demonstrates linear types and capability-secure design for a serious systems language and is closest in spirit; Concrete adds capability signatures, report-oriented workflows, and the validated-Core proof boundary.
 The Lean 4 kernel and language @demoura2021lean4 are the proof substrate and the implementation language, which is what lets the compiler and the theorem checker share one kernel.

-= What Failed or Surprised Us
+= What Failed, and What It Taught Us

-Four failures changed the design.
-First, `partial def` opacity blocked the first extraction-soundness attempt: Lean would not unfold the mutually recursive extractor, so proving even obvious cases required a non-partial wrapper.
-Second, proof ergonomics, not logical expressiveness, became the bottleneck; several true statements failed because `simp` explored too much or because the right evaluator lemma surface did not exist yet.
-Third, drift gates caught real attachment bugs, including a missing proof-table callee and hand-written spec mismatches; the trust infrastructure paid for itself immediately.
-Fourth, the toy `crypto_verify` example was not enough to support a crypto-adjacent story, which forced `constant_time_tag`: a narrow but real source-level constant-time shape with explicit machine-level assumptions.
+Four things shaped the design, and three of them generalize past Concrete.
+The `partial def` opacity barrier blocked the first extraction-soundness attempt — Lean would not unfold the mutually recursive extractor — and forced the non-partial wrapper; the lasting lesson is that #emph[proof ergonomics, not logical expressiveness, is the bottleneck], since the binding limits throughout were a heartbeat budget on a 256-branch split and recursion-checker frictions, not missing power.
+Drift gates caught real attachment bugs early — a missing proof-table callee, hand-written spec mismatches — which is why we treat #emph[automatic revocation as the load-bearing feature]: without it, an attached proof is a comment that ages silently.
+And the toy `crypto_verify` was too weak to carry a crypto-adjacent story, which forced `constant_time_tag`; more generally, #emph[examples force the proof surface, not the reverse] — `fixed_capacity` forced functional array update and the bounded `while_step`, `constant_time_tag` forced `u8` bitwise reasoning.
+We grew the provable fragment from forcing examples rather than speculatively.

-= Lessons

-Three lessons generalize beyond Concrete. #emph[Drift gates are the load-bearing feature]: the value of an attached proof in a changing codebase comes almost entirely from automatic revocation; without it, a proof is a comment that ages silently. #emph[Examples force the proof surface, not the reverse]: each graduated case study closed a specific extraction gap — `fixed_capacity` forced functional array update and the bounded `while_step`; `constant_time_tag` forced `u8` bitwise reasoning — which argues for growing the provable fragment from forcing examples rather than speculatively. #emph[Proof ergonomics, not expressiveness, is the bottleneck]: the binding limits we hit were a heartbeat budget on a 256-branch split and the `partial def` opacity barrier — engineering and recursion-checker frictions, not missing logical power.

 = Cost of the Discipline